How to Master Nervous System Regulation & Stop Burnout

 Who’s At Risk for Nervous Burnout?

 In truth, nearly everyone is at risk for a dysregulated nervous system, mostly because of our increasingly stressful daily environment.
-Rush hour traffic, financial burdens, and an inflexible work structure have become a common fixture for many of us, and create a breeding ground for chronic stress.
+Rush-hour traffic, financial burdens, and an inflexible work structure have become common fixtures for many of us, creating a breeding ground for chronic stress.

 Certain traits like perfectionism can make you more vulnerable to a dysregulated nervous system, as can too much stress at work or school 1.
 There are several other factors that may put you at an increased risk: